michelgoth/Tables_R_Tutorial/docs/Lesson19.md

 -   **How We Test It:** We build a second, more flexible model that allows for a non-linear (curved) relationship for `Age` using a technique called **splines**.
 We then statistically compare this flexible model to our original linear model using an ANOVA test.
     -   A **p-value > 0.05** means the simple, linear model is sufficient.
     -   A **p-value < 0.05** tells us that the more complex, curved model is significantly better, meaning the linearity assumption was violated.
+-   **How We Visualize It:** To make this clear, the script generates the plot `Lesson19_Age_Linearity_Check.pdf`.
+This plot shows the effect of Age on risk that the flexible spline model estimated.
+    -   **Linear:** If the line is mostly straight, it confirms the ANOVA test result that a simple linear effect is adequate.
+    -   **Non-Linear:** If the line is clearly curved, it provides visual proof that the relationship is more complex.

 ## The Final Verdict